-The test was based in part on a study that analyzed sperm from men using egg donation to create embryos.
+A study performed at Santa Monica Fertility analyzed sperm from men using egg donation to create embryos.
 In that study, men who produced a high number of viable embryos were found to have different epigenetic profiles than men who produced a low number of viable embryos.

 The live birth rate was 92% in the men who produced a high number of embryos compared to only 22% in the men producing a low number of embryos.